ROIM1998/nested-tic-tac-toe/README.md

 ### Running

-Running the autorun bash script to create csv files as databases
+Executing the cli.py file to start the game:

 ```
-bash autorun.bash
+python cli.py
 ```

 Then open and run the codes in plot.ipynb to see the plots